rcompos/kubespray-and-pray/README.md

     _~/kubespray-and-pray/files/all.yml_
     _~/kubespray-and-pray/files/k8s-cluster.yml_

+2. Deploy Cluster

-2. Run script to install Kubernetes cluster on machines specified in inventory.cfg.
+    Run script to deploy Kubernetes cluster to machines specified in inventory.cfg.

     Specify a user name to connect to via SSH to all cluster machines.
 User _solidfire_ is used in this example.
 This user account must exist and with sudo privileges and be accessible with password or key.
 Supply the user's SSH password when prompted, then at second prompt supply sudo password or press enter to use SSH password.